Monkiko/TrainingDocumentation/LinuxBasics/SSH/Technical Guides/Troubleshooting Unable to Connect via SSH/README.md

 ## SSH Connection Requirements

-In order to connect to a Linux server via SSH, there are several common things to consider: 1) Is there a firewall between you and the Linux server that may be rejecting/blocking your connection?
-2) Is the SSH service running on the Linux server?
-3) Are you connecting to the correct port that SSH is listening on?
+In order to connect to a Linux server via SSH, the following are the most basic requirements:

+1) The SSH service is running on the Linux server.
+2) SSH is listening on a unique port (port 22 by default).